-1. If a person(s) comes into the facility, assess the situation.
+- 1. If a person(s) comes into the facility, assess the situation.
 If you are uneasy or suspicious of the person(s) immediately have someone call 911 or the security officer designated by your site.
-Remain calm.

-- 2. If a weapon is present, DO NOT CONFRONT give pre-determined hand signal (see below) to another adult for them to call 911 immediately. - 3.
-If NO weapon is suspected, confront the intruder in the following manner: - Approach the individual in a non-confrontational manner with the assistance of another adult. - Introduce yourself and the person with you to the individual in a non-confrontational way. - Ask the individual who they are and how you can be of assistance. - Inform the individual of the policy that all visitors need to sign in and guide him/her to the area where that is done. - If the individual refuses, do not confront him/her.
+Remain calm. - 2.
+If a weapon is present, DO NOT CONFRONT give a predetermined hand signal (see below) to another adult for them to call 911 immediately. - 3.
+If NO weapon is suspected, confront the intruder in the following manner: - a.
+Approach the individual in a non-confrontational manner with the assistance of another adult. - b.
+Introduce yourself and the person with you to the individual in a non-confrontational way. - c.
+Ask the individual who they are and how you can be of assistance. - d.
+Inform the individual of the policy that all visitors need to sign in and guide them to where that is done. - e.
+If the individual refuses, do not confront them.
 Give the other adult the pre-designated hand signal to call 911.